Understanding Rideshare Insurance Coverage Periods

 Allstate provides one of the most affordable options with their Ride for Hire endorsement, adding just $5–$10 per month to your personal policy.
 Their coverage fills the Period 1 gap and helps reimburse the high deductibles under the rideshare company's policy.
 Allstate is available in all states except New York.

 Progressive stands out for drivers who also do delivery work for services like DoorDash or Uber Eats.
 Their rideshare coverage can extend to food delivery, making it ideal for gig workers who split time between multiple platforms.
-Progressive is available in most states (excluding California, New York, and about 9 others) and offers competitive rates, including an average savings of around $146 for safe-driving telematics participants.
+Progressive is available in most states and offers competitive rates.
+Learn more about insurance for food delivery drivers if you drive for multiple platforms.

-USAA is among the most affordable options for eligible military members and veterans, with rideshare add-ons starting at approximately $6–$16 per month.
-USAA consistently earns top marks for customer satisfaction and claims handling.
+USAA is among the most affordable options for eligible military members and veterans, with rideshare add-ons starting at approximately $6 per month.
+USAA consistently earns top marks for customer satisfaction and claims handling and is available in 42 states.

-Mercury Insurance remains one of the most budget-friendly choices overall, with rideshare coverage available for as low as $0.90 per day (~$27/month) across 11 states including California, Florida, and New York.
+Mercury Insurance remains one of the most budget-friendly choices overall, with rideshare coverage available for as low as $0.90 per day (~$27/month) across 11 states including California, Florida, New York, Texas, and New Jersey.

-American Family offers accident forgiveness alongside their rideshare endorsement, which is especially valuable for drivers who log high mileage.
-They earn above-average satisfaction ratings.
+American Family offers accident forgiveness alongside their rideshare endorsement and provides bundling discounts of up to 23% for multiple vehicles — especially valuable for drivers who log high mileage.
+They earn above-average satisfaction ratings and are a strong choice if you're in one of their covered states.

 Erie Insurance is worth considering if you're in one of their covered states, offering A+ financial strength ratings and comprehensive rideshare coverage across all periods.